2022 Ferndale earthquake: Tectonic setting

-Much of Northern California lies close to the boundaries between three tectonic plates, the Pacific Plate, the Gorda Plate and the North American Plate, which meet at the Mendocino Triple Junction.
-The Mendocino Fracture Zone marks the transform boundary between the Gorda and Pacific plates.
+Much of Northern California lies close to the boundaries between three tectonic plates, the Pacific plate, the Gorda plate and the North American plate, which meet at the Mendocino triple junction.
+The Mendocino fracture zone marks the transform boundary between the Gorda and Pacific plates.
 This tectonic boundary has been the cause of many earthquakes in the region, including the megathrust 1700 Cascadia earthquake, and the 1992 Cape Mendocino earthquakes, the latter of which measured 7.2.

 Earthquake

 The earthquake measured 6.4 on the moment magnitude scale, and had a maximum Mercalli intensity of VIII (Severe).
 It came exactly a year after a 6.2 magnitude earthquake struck onshore in the Cape Mendocino area on December 20, 2021, causing only minor damage.
 It was the result of strike-slip faulting along either a southeast or southwest striking plane.
-The United States Geological Survey said the earthquake's depth, focal mechanism, and location suggest a likely source within the subducting Gorda Plate.
+The United States Geological Survey said the earthquake's depth, focal mechanism, and location suggest a likely source within the subducting Gorda plate.
 Despite being centered offshore, the fault that triggered the quake travelled onshore and ruptured northeasternwards.

 Aftershocks

 Following the mainshock, over 250 aftershocks above magnitude 1.0 occurred, distributed along a distance of 26 km.
 The largest aftershock of the year measured 4.9 magnitude with a maximum intensity of V (Moderate).
 On January 1, 2023, a magnitude 5.4 aftershock struck, with a maximum intensity of VII.
-Broken windows, large cracks in buildings and power outages were reported in Humboldt County due to this aftershock, and some houses were badly damaged after being shaken from their foundations.
+Broken windows, large cracks in buildings and power outages were reported in Humboldt County, California, due to this aftershock, and some houses were badly damaged after being shaken from their foundations.
+A magnitude 4.5 earthquake struck six miles west-southwest of Ferndale on March 21 and was attributed as an aftershock by the USGS.

 Impact

 Casualties

 Two people died due to "medical emergencies" involved with the earthquake, and seventeen others were injured.
-In both fatalities, ages 72 and 83, respectively, emergency workers were unable to attend to them because ambulances were responding to other areas.
+In both fatalities, ages 72 and 83, emergency workers were unable to attend to them because ambulances were responding to other areas.
 One of the deaths was related to a cardiac arrest.